getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 Many JavaScript libraries/frameworks provide utilities for copying/mixing one object's properties into another (e.g., jQuery's `extend(..)`).
 There are various nuanced differences between these different utilities, such as whether a property with value `undefined` is ignored or not.

 ES6 adds `Object.assign(..)`, which is a simplified version of these algorithms.
 The first argument is the *target*, and any other arguments passed are the *sources*, which will be processed in listed order.
-For each source, its enumerable and own (e.g., not "inherited") keys, not symbols, are copied as if by plain `=` assignment. `Object.assign(..)` returns the target object.
+For each source, its enumerable and own (e.g., not "inherited") keys, including symbols, are copied as if by plain `=` assignment. `Object.assign(..)` returns the target object.

 Consider this object setup: